Klamath Basin: Major bodies of water

-There are also several artificial bodies of water in the watershed - including Lake Ewauna, J.C.
+There are also several artificial bodies of water in the watershed—including Lake Ewauna, J.C.
 Boyle Reservoir, Copco Lake, and Iron Gate Reservoir on the main Klamath.
 Lake Ewauna, also called Keno Reservoir, is 3.8 mi2 in size, and is about 20 mi long.
 The J.C.
 Boyle Reservoir is much smaller, with a surface area of 0.65 mi2.
 Copco Reservoir is about 5.4 mi long and is 1 mi2 in area.
 Iron Gate Reservoir covers 1.4 mi2 and is about 6.8 mi long.
 Together, the four lower mainstem reservoirs total just 6.85 mi2, or 0.04% of the Klamath River watershed.

 Trinity Lake, on the mainstem of the Trinity River, is the largest tributary reservoir in the Klamath River watershed.
 At 25 mi2 in size, it is larger than all four mainstem Klamath reservoirs combined (excluding Upper Klamath Lake).

 Watershed

 According to the USGS watershed classification system, the Klamath Watershed is a 6-digit, level 3 Accounting Unit within Region 18, known as the California watershed region.
 The accounting unit of the Klamath Watershed is 180102 and includes twelve 8-digit Hydrologic Units (HUCs) covering 9.4 million acres.
 In the 2000 census, about 114,000 people were estimated to be living within the Klamath Watershed.
 The largest population centers include Klamath Falls, Oregon (19,462) and Yreka, California (7,290).
 Land ownership within the basin breaks down into the following: about 90,000 acres are controlled by tribal reservations, 6.2 million acres are managed by public agencies (including the Bureau of Land Management, National Forests, National Wildlife Refuges, and National Park Service), and 3.7 million is privately owned.
 Of the privately owned land, 557,000 acres are used for farming 80% of which is irrigated farmland.
-Nearly half of irrigated land utilizes water from the Bureau of Land Management’s Klamath Project.
+Nearly half of irrigated land utilizes water from the Bureau of Reclamation’s Klamath Project.
 The vast majority of privately owned agriculture and rangeland occurs in the Lost River and Shasta River sub-basins.